HypeMC/loggable-command-bundle/README.md

 * Uses Monolog's console handler to display the output inside a terminal
 * Supports using Monolog's stream or rotating file handlers & creating custom handler factories
 * Automatically excludes the configured Monolog channel from all other handlers with exclusive channels
-* Allows per command configuration through the use of PHP 8 attributes or Doctrine annotations
+* Allows per command configuration through the use of PHP 8 attributes
 * Supports configuring which output stream should be used by certain log levels (`stdout` or `stderr`)

 ## Requirements